Mark & Stuart’s Mauritius Golf Adventure

 Golf – Paradis

-Favourite hole – 16th set on the edge off the bay the water comes into play on every shot off this par 5 and when putting on the green the views off the mountains and the ocean in the back ground is something else.
+Favourite hole – 16th set on the edge of the bay the water comes into play on every shot of this par 5 and when putting on the green the views of the mountains and the ocean in the background is something else.

 A fantastic hotel with a lot to offer, spacious rooms, great beach and a fantastic choice of restaurants.
 The spa area is excellent and I have always enjoyed excellent food here, especially the lobster.

 Heritage Le Telfair